jaredhendrickson13/pfsense-saml2-auth/README.md

 pfSense name is intended to relate the project to it's developed platform and in no way capitalizes on the pfSense trademark.
 By using this software, you acknowledge that no entity can provide support or guarantee functionality.
-- This project was written and testing using Okta as the IdP.
+- This project was written and tested using Okta as the IdP.
 While it should support any IdP that supports SAML2 applications, it cannot be guaranteed to work with your specific IdP.
-- While extra precautions are taken to keep this package secure, use of this software is at your own risk
+- While extra precautions are taken to keep this package secure, you should always test thoroughly before implementing in a production environment.
+Use this software is at your own risk!